whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/03-video-motion-tracking/03-07-which-reality-green-screen-video-assignment.md

 ---
-title: 03.07 Which Reality Green Screen Video Assignment
+title: 03.07 Which Reality Video Assignment
 date: 2024-09-10T12:00:00
-lastmod: 2024-09-10T14:26:24
+lastmod: 2024-09-10T18:10:27
 ---

 ## Assignment Deliverables

 - Exported H.264 .mp4 - maximum 30 - 60 seconds long video file of project (.mp4)
-  - label file YYYYMMDD Lastname Firstname Which Reality Video Project.mp4
+  - Label file YYYYMMDD Lastname Firstname Which Reality Video Project.mp4
 - Brief written description of the project and creative decisions made (.pdf)
-  - label file YYYYMMDD Lastname Firstname Which Reality Video Project Description.pdf
+  - Label file YYYYMMDD Lastname Firstname Which Reality Video Project Description.pdf

 ## Assignment Overview

+Answer the question, "Which reality?"
+Is this reality or is it an illusion?
+How do we know what is real when human perceptions are disconnected from the nature of the universe?

 Review the artists and videos on the [green screen video art](./03-01-green-screen-video-art.md) page.
 Watch the videos, visit the artists' websites, go down algorithmic rabbit holes on YouTube and Vimeo.
 Make notes about what you find interesting and why.
 Also, take a second look the artists and videos on the [Abstract Video](../02-video-selection-tools-and-effects/02-09-abstract-video.md) page in the previous module.

-Use a combination of [chroma keying](../../../../video/chroma-key-basics.md), rotoscoping, luma keys, generative video, found footage, sounds, 3D environments and other video compositing techniques to answer the question, "Which reality?"
-Is this reality or is it an illusion?
-How do we know what is real when human perceptions are disconnected from the nature of the universe?
+Use a combination of [chroma keying](../02-video-selection-tools-and-effects/02-02-chroma-key-basics.md), [rotoscoping](../02-video-selection-tools-and-effects/02-07-roto-brush-tool-after-effects.md), luma keys, [generative video](./03-02-generate-abstract-video.md), [found footage](../02-video-selection-tools-and-effects/02-12-public-domain.md), sounds, 3D environments and other video compositing techniques.

 ### Final Video Requirements

 - minimum 30 seconds to a maximum of 60 seconds
+- use at least one self generated analog abstract video, can use more
+- use at least one self generated digital abstract video, can use more
 - use at least one green screen shot, can use more
 - use at least one motion tracking shot, can use more
-- use a self generated abstract video, could be made with analog or digital means
+- use at least one portion of found footage from the public domain
 - use sounds created by you

 ## Concepts to Consider